FreshRSS/FreshRSS/docs/en/users/user_queries.md

 This method **is not advised anymore** as it is not safe to use the same master token for multiple outputs, especially not when shared with other persons.

-Now, sharing RSS ouputs via user queries is the recommended approach for all scenarios.
+Now, sharing RSS outputs via user queries is the recommended approach for all scenarios.